ShahbazAkhtar57/Group-Project/README.md

 ## Food4You
 Our App is a local food finder.
-This app lists the mulptiple food options for a user, depending on their location.
+This app lists the multiple food options for a user, depending on their location.

-You will need  to use npm install for this project /ln npm start to run this project
+You will need  to use npm install for this project npm start to run this project